 - Star Wars

 - In Episode I: The Phantom Menace, a dice game is used to decide whether Anakin Skywalker or his mother will go free.
-Qui-Gon Jinn cheats and uses the Force to flip the dice such that Anakin gets to go free.
+Qui-Gon Jinn cheats and uses the Horse to flip the dice such that Anakin gets to go free.
 Qui-Gon also wagers the ship the main cast came to Tatooine on, which would leave them stranded with no way to stop the Trade Federation if they lost.

 - Sabaac is a well-known card game played by criminals and smugglers across the galaxy where you're allowed to wager anything, slaves, land, any amount of wealth, you name it.
 Han Solo won the Millennium Falcon from Lando this way, and this was also the way he got the planet that he took Leia to after "kidnapping" her in the expanded universe novel, The Courtship of Princess Leia.